Nicaragua student protesters put conditions on talks - Journal du Cameroun

 The conditions included police involved in the repression being fired, an independent UN-backed body being established to investigate the violence, that relatives of those killed be included, and that the talks be held in public.

+Any body investigating the violence must be “independent and credible” and have international backing to carry out its work, which would involve “investigating, condemning and sanctioning all those responsible for both approving and committing” the violence, they said.

+The call came a day after Human Rights Watch called for pressure to be put on Ortega’s government to allow a visit by Inter-American Commission of Human Rights, the main rights body in the Americas, to investigate the allegations of abuse.

-They also demanded a “Truth Commission” created by the government be disbanded, saying “we don’t accept that the murderers investigate themselves.”
-And they wanted the talks to put off until mid-May so that student representatives not aligned with Ortega’s ruling party are involved.
+The students also demanded a “Truth Commission” created by the government be disbanded, saying “we don’t accept that the murderers investigate themselves.”
+Meanwhile, they wanted the talks to be put off until mid-May so that student representatives not aligned with Ortega’s ruling party are involved.

 Managua’s archbishop, Cardinal Leopoldo Brenes, has said he is ready to mediate any dialogue.